Image from Wyrmshadow

 - Alnitak (Zeta Orionis) - Text by Steve Bowers

 Class O Supergiant (spectral Type O9.7Ib) in the Orion Federation, emitting prodigious amounts of energy.
 Seen from Sol System this star is at the eastern end of the Orion's belt.
 Alnitak is the site of extensive antimatter production and also a long term starlifting project.
 Site of an unfortunate transcension accident involving the archai Herne.
-(See the Brain Shell.)
+(See also the Xyloplax Incident.)

 - Alpha Centauri A+B - Text by Steve Bowers and John M. Dollan

 Colonised by Von Neumann Machines (neumanns) in the late Interplanetary Era; these self-replicating machines were designed to be self-evolving and independent, and rejected any further human contact once they arrived.
 This led to the loss of the resource-rich Alpha Centauri system.